-The requirements of the CEMP may need to be amended, varied or updated as the Project progresses.
+The requirements of the CEMP may need to be amended, varied or updated as the project progresses.

-Following each revision of the CEMP, distribution is the responsibility of the Main Works Contractor's Project Manager.

-A register of distribution will be maintained and relevant updates will be communicated to site personnel at weekly toolbox meetings.
+Following each revision of the CEMP, distribution is the responsibility of the Contractor's Project Manager.
+A register of distribution should be maintained and relevant updates should be communicated to site personnel at weekly toolbox meetings.
 A copy of the most recent CEMP will be kept on site and will be easily obtainable at all times.

-For all proposed amendments, or variations to the CEMP, the amendments and the subsequent responsibility will be documented in an amendment register, an example of which is contained in Appendix B.
+For all proposed amendments, or variations to the final CEMP, the amendments and the subsequent responsibility will be documented in an amendment register, an example of which can be found in Appendix B.